Electrux/Ethereal/book/src/guide/00-install.md

 cd Ethereal && ./bootstrap.sh
 ```

+This will generate the Ethereal libraries and binaries which can be used to execute Ethereal code.
+The binary which we will use is called `et` and it should be generated in `bin/` directory of the repository (assuming no `PREFIX` is set).

 The `bootstrap.sh` script uses multiple environment variables which can be set for customizing and optimizing the build process.
 They are described below.

 ## Bootstrap Environment Variables